futomi/node-dns-sd/README.md

   }
 ]
 ```

-The code above would find Google devices (Google Home, Google TV, etc.) and Apple TVs.

 The `discover()` method will pass a information list of the found devices to the callback function.
 Each device information in the list contains the properties as follows: